edge7/wharfreenet-segmenter/README.md

 This repository contains the segmenter model developed for the work:

 **Wharfree-Net: A Hybrid and Interpretable System for Left Atrial Aortic Ratio Estimation in Veterinary Echocardiography**
+Published in *IEEE* — paper available here: https://ieeexplore.ieee.org/document/11235995

 The model aims to segment the aorta and left atrium in echocardiographic videos, specifically from the right parasternal short-axis view at the level of the aortic valve.

 ## Prerequisites